Doherty Track & Field

 week.
 The following charges will be place on a obligation account in that athletes

-name for anything that is not turned in by May 23, 2009
+name for anything that is not turned in by Monday May 14, 2012 for those not going to State, and Monday May 21, 2012 for those

 - WASHING : Wash your uniforms in COLD WATER SEPARATELY from other clothes.
 We have too many